 Cross-Entropy Loss

-We use this loss for Classification problems.
-LLMs use this loss to be trained on predicting next tokens.
+Cross-entropy loss measures the difference between two probability distributions, and is the standard loss for Classification problems.
+LLMs use this loss to train on predicting next tokens.

 TheΒ cross-entropyΒ between a βtrueβ distributionΒ Β and an estimated distributionΒ Β is defined as: